jamesrwilliams/experiments/javascript/quickstart-cli/README.md

 ## Usage

-Run `node index.js` to start the CLI from within the project.
+Run `node index.ts` to start the CLI from within the project.

 ## Links